H-KrishnaKumar/docs_updates/en/getting-started/index.md

 Proceed with the creation.
 Once you have spinned up a Project, open it to [move on to creating your first application](/en/getting-started/app-init/index)!

 ---
-## Your feedback is gold! 🗣️

-We are really excited that you are getting your hands on the platform.
-Our support & product teams are truly dedicated to making your experience as smooth as possible.
-For that to happen **don't hesitate to reach out directly** and **don't hold back for sharing feedback** even without filters.
-We'd rather know what works and what doesn't, it's all about the learning experience!

 ###  Need help? 🆘